Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

 These are HTML files that can be opened in any browser thus don't require Jupyter Notebook to be installed.
 Installing Jupyter can be troublesome, so I recommend opening the reports in the `reports` directory.

-If you want to run the project yourself, you will need to install any of following:
+If you want to run the project yourself, you will need to install any of the following:
-- Python 3.10+ and Jupyter
+- Python 3.11+ and Jupyter
 - Conda environment(s)

-Additionally, you can install the `requirements.txt` which contains `matplotlib` package.
+You do need to install the dependencies in the `requirements.txt` file if you want to run the notebook.

 You can install the `requirements.txt` file by running the following command in your terminal:
 ```bash